 What to think about when you open a bank account for your business

-Many people starting their own business use their personal bank account to help them take care of the finances.
+Many people starting their own business use their personal bank account to help them take care of their finances.

 This can seem convenient at first.
 It avoids the complication of juggling funds in multiple accounts, and the difficult paperwork banks impose when opening a dedicated business bank account.